-However, one of the most notable differences between a single fan and dual-fan GPU is in their style of cooling.
+One of the most notable differences between a single fan and dual-fan GPU is in their style of cooling.
 This is mainly on how the fans on both graphics cards work in removing the excess heat.

 Single fan GPUs typically employs a blower-style cooling system that involves expelling the hot air from the GPU completely out of the case.